Optical transfer function

 The image on the right shows the optical transfer functions for two different optical systems in panels (a) and (d).
 The former corresponds to the ideal, diffraction-limited, imaging system with a circular pupil.
 Its transfer function decreases approximately gradually with spatial frequency until it reaches the diffraction-limit, in this case at 500 cycles per millimeter or a period of 2 μm.
 Since periodic features as small as this period are captured by this imaging system, it could be said that its resolution is 2 μm.
+(Note: The exact definition of resolution may vary and is often taken to be 1.22 times larger as defined by the Rayleigh criterion.)
 Panel (d) shows an optical system that is out of focus.
 This leads to a sharp reduction in contrast compared to the diffraction-limited imaging system.
-It can be seen that the contrast is zero around 250 cycles/mm, or periods of 4 μm.
+It can be seen that the contrast is zero around 250 mm, or a period of 4 μm.
 This explains why the images for the out-of-focus system (e,f) are more blurry than those of the diffraction-limited system (b,c).
-Note that although the out-of-focus system has very low contrast at spatial frequencies around 250 cycles/mm, the contrast at spatial frequencies just below the diffraction limit of 500 cycles/mm is comparable to that of the ideal system.
+Note that although the out-of-focus system has very low contrast at spatial frequencies around 250 mm, the contrast at spatial frequencies just below the diffraction limit of 500 mm is comparable to that of the ideal system.
 Close observation of the image in panel (f) shows that the image of the large spoke densities near the center of the spoke target is relatively sharp.